UNO: Unifying One-stage Video Scene Graph Generation via Object-Centric Visual Representation Learning: Abstract

 \section{Abstract}

 Video Scene Graph Generation (VidSGG) aims to represent dynamic visual content by detecting objects and modeling their temporal interactions as structured graphs.
 Prior studies typically target either coarse-grained box-level or fine-grained panoptic pixel-level VidSGG, often requiring task-specific architectures and multi-stage training pipelines.
 In this paper, we present \model (UNified Object-centric VidSGG), a single-stage, unified framework that jointly addresses both tasks within an end-to-end architecture. \model is designed to minimize task-specific modifications and maximize parameter sharing, enabling generalization across different levels of visual granularity.
 The core of \model is an extended slot attention mechanism that decomposes visual features into object and relation slots.
 To ensure robust temporal modeling, we introduce object temporal consistency learning, which enforces consistent object representations across frames without relying on explicit tracking modules.
 Additionally, a dynamic triplet prediction module links relation slots to corresponding object pairs, capturing evolving interactions over time.
 We evaluate \model on standard box-level and pixel-level VidSGG benchmarks.
 Results demonstrate that \model not only achieves competitive performance across both tasks but also offers improved efficiency through a unified, object-centric design.
-Our code will be fully released upon acceptance.
+The code is available at: \url{https://github.com/Fsoft-AIC/UNO}